-Prospective graduate students do not apply directly for the fellowship, rather, the potential faculty advisor makes the nomination.
-Students must apply and be admitted to the University through the departmental and Graduate School process.
-Each GCSC affiliate faculty member may nominate no more than one student.
+Prospective graduate students do not apply directly for the fellowship, but are nominated by their prospective faculty advisor or graduate director of their program.
+Students must apply and be admitted to the University through the departmental and UU Graduate School process.
+Advisors/graduate directors may only nominate one student.

 Step 1: Nomination

 (a) A letter from the nominating GCSC affiliate faculty member indicating:

 - That this student will be working under their supervision